 UC Davis has one of the top-ranked social psychology PhD programs in the nation.
 To learn more about the PhD program as a whole, click here.
 Application information can be found here; no GRE is required.

-As an incoming graduate student in our lab, you can jump on board an ongoing research project and/or start a new line of research that combines your own particular interests with one of the major research areas of the lab.
+As a graduate student in our lab, you can jump on board an ongoing research project and/or start a new line of research that combines your own particular interests with one of the major research areas of the lab.
 As you progress through the program, you’ll move gradually toward more independent projects, culminating in a dissertation.
 Our lab combines a collaborative and supportive atmosphere with a stimulating research environment; we intentionally create and actively maintain an inclusive and anti-racist culture as a "home base" from which we can understand and act to transform inequitable systems.
 We value diverse perspectives, questions that challenge prevailing assumptions, methodological rigor, and creating an environment where each of us can bring our whole selves to our research and conversations.
 Students are encouraged to develop their own unique research interests within the broader framework of the lab, and also to work in multiple labs while at Davis to get exposure to different research areas and methodological approaches.

-As an incoming graduate student in our lab, you can jump on board an ongoing research project and/or start a new line of research that combines your own particular interests with one of the major research areas of the lab.
+As a graduate student in our lab, you can jump on board an ongoing research project and/or start a new line of research that combines your own particular interests with one of the major research areas of the lab.
 As you progress through the program, you’ll move gradually toward more independent projects, culminating in a dissertation.
 Our lab combines a collaborative and supportive atmosphere with a stimulating research environment; we intentionally create and actively maintain an inclusive and anti-racist culture as a "home base" from which we can understand and act to transform inequitable systems.
 We value diverse perspectives, questions that challenge prevailing assumptions, methodological rigor, and creating an environment where each of us can bring our whole selves to our research and conversations.
 Students are encouraged to develop their own unique research interests within the broader framework of the lab, and also to work in multiple labs while at Davis to get exposure to different research areas and methodological approaches.

 If you're interested in applying: